mohalearning/KeepQuote/README.md

 # KeepQuote
-A landing page for keeping quote of books you read.
+A landing page for keeping quotes from books you read.